-KSAR operates as a volunteer, community-based, search and rescue organization with a core of some 45 members.
+KSAR operates as a volunteer, community-based, search and rescue organization with a core of approximately 40 members.

 On average, KSAR is called out for about 35 tasks a year to assist the RCMP, BC Ambulance Service and BC Coroners Office.
 In addition to training and society administration, we are kept busy with more than 5,000 volunteer hours annually.

 Kamloops Search and Rescue volunteers regularly assist in promoting education to the public in outdoor safety.

 - Presenting the Adventuresmart Outdoor Safety (Hug A Tree, Survive Outside) programs to schools kids throughout our community; an average of 2000 elementary students each year

 - McQueen Lake Survival – hands-on training to high school students

 - Girl Guides Nite Trek – first aid support